Mudkip909/GoofyAhhVideoCreator/readme.md

 Program only works on windows

+To setup:
+1: clone/download the repo and unzip

+2: cd into the folder and run "pip install -r requirements.txt" (without quotes)

+To use:
 1: Name a file 'input.mp4'
    and put it in the same folder as this readme.